vvorld/getid-web-sdk/README.md

 }());
 ```

+## Consent

+Customize the consent page to ask the user to agree to some condition
+You can manage the content of the consent page using a special dictionary with translation by the following key:

+consent__title

+consent__details

+consent__consentStatement

+Please make sure that if there is no translation for a specific locale for a specific dictionary, English will be present for that dictionary.
+If there is no English locale for this dictionary, a default translation (getid convention) will be present.

+To customize the display of the consent page in a specific flow, contact your support manager.
+By default, the consent page is not displayed in the flow.

+See [Dictionary](#dictionary) to know how to manipulate the custom dictionary

 ## HTML Properties
 Set disableSwitchDevice *true* to disable device switching (The best way is to configure it from the admin panel in the configuration flow section)